 Prof. J. Joseph Jordan teaches online courses in Politics and Economics at Holy Apostles College and Seminary.
-In addition to having worked in local and federal government for more than seven years, Prof. Jordan has over nine years of teaching experience.
+In addition to having worked in government for more than ten years, Prof. Jordan has over twelve years of teaching experience.
 A proud Catholic, husband, father, and educator, who has also served the Church as a lector and a co-president of his parish pastoral council, Prof. Jordan resides on Long Island, NY.

 Ph.D.
 (Cand.), Politics, The Catholic University of America, Washington, DC